Center for the Study of Democratic Institutions: Prominent fellows

-Fellows of the Center included: Stringfellow Barr, from 1959 to 1969; education philosopher Frederick Mayer ("A History of Educational Thought"); Linus Pauling, from 1963 to 1967; Bishop James Pike, from 1966 to 1969; Robert Kurt Woetzel; Raghavan N. Iyer; and Harvey Wheeler.
+Fellows of the Center included: Stringfellow Barr, from 1959 to 1969; Elisabeth Mann Borgese from 1964-1978; education philosopher Frederick Mayer ("A History of Educational Thought"); Linus Pauling, from 1963 to 1967; Bishop James Pike, from 1966 to 1969; Robert Kurt Woetzel; Raghavan N. Iyer; and Harvey Wheeler.

-New appointees following the 1969 reorganization included Jacque Fresco director of The Venus Project, Alex Comfort of The Joy of Sex fame, Bertrand de Jouvenel, and Stanford biologist Paul R. Ehrlich, author of The Population Bomb.
+New appointees following the 1969 reorganization included Jacque Fresco, director of The Venus Project, Alex Comfort of The Joy of Sex fame, Bertrand de Jouvenel, and Stanford biologist Paul R. Ehrlich, author of The Population Bomb.